ChrisWhealy/geonames_hana/README.md

 The HTTP server responds to RESTful queries and supplies a wide range of geopolitical information available from <http://geonames.org>

 Since the data on <http://geonames.org> is crowd-sourced, it changes regularly.
-Therefore, the data that has been transferred into HANA will potentially become stale after 24 hours (or 1440 minutes).
-Therefore, from the HTTP server's `/admin` page, you can see a list of all the countries and the timestamp of when each country's data was last refreshed.
+Consequently, the data in the HANA will potentially become stale after 24 hours (or 1440 minutes).

+From the HTTP server's `/admin` page, you can see a list of all the countries and the timestamp of when each country's data was last refreshed.
 Simply hit the "Refresh Server Data" button and as long a gap of at least 1440 minutes has elapsed, the HANA database will be updated

+This server is designed for public access, therefore, incoming requests do not require any authentication.
+However, access to the `/admin` page is also not authenticated.

 <!-- *********************************************************************** -->
 <a name="requirements"></a>